iskandar47/Salim-D/README.md

-# Hi 👋, I'm Salim, a Front-end Developer
+# Hi 👋, I'm Salim, a Front-end web Developer

 a 27 years old self-taught developer 💻   from Algeria 🇩🇿

-I'm currently learning Javascript FullStack development 🚀
+I'm currently working as a freelancer and learning Javascript FullStack development 🚀

 ## 💼 Skills:
 * Javascript